BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk10Lab.md

 In a web browser, navigate to [Galaxy](https://usegalaxy.org) and apply for an account.
 You don't need to have an account to perform analyses, but this will allow you to access your files later.

-*Orientation* Once you have logged in to your account, take a moment to orient yourself to the web interface (link to Galaxy help?).
+*Orientation* Once you have logged in to your account, take a moment to orient yourself to the web interface (note the "Help" section in the top toolbar).
 The panel on the right lists your data usage and files with which you are working.
 The panel on the left shows the categories of analysis possible.
 If you click on a category, it will expand to show the specific tasks available.
 If you click on a task, it will fill the center window with the options for that command, as well as data you have loaded that may be used for this particular analysis.

 *Load sequence reads* We're going to use existing data available on Galaxy that other researchers have shared for public use.
 Click on "Shared Data" in the toolbar at the top of the page, then "Data Libraries" in the drop down menu.
 You should see a list of data packages.
 Use the search box at the top of this list to find "mtProjectDemo" and click on the link.
 Click on "Blood-PCR1" and select "Import this data into selected histories."
 On the next page, confirm the import and a green box will appear near the top of the page.

 Click on "Analyze Data" in the toolbar at the top of the page to return to your home page.
 You should see your data file loaded in the right pane.
 Click on the title of the data in the right pane to preview the data file, or the eye (it says "View Data" if you scroll over) to see more lines.
 What is the type and format of these data?

-These data were sequenced from human
-Goals of analysis.

-Today we're going to start with raw sequence reads in fastq format, pre-process these data (filter and trim), XXX
+These data were sequenced from human tissue samples and represent sequence reads from the mitochondrial genome (mitogenome).
+Today we are going to start with raw sequence reads in fastq format, pre-process these data (filter and trim), map to a reference genome, and perform a variant analysis to determine how the raw reads differ from the previously sequenced results.

 **Quality assessment and filtering of raw sequence reads**